 Biography

-Cellist Miranda Wilson has spent her career exploring what it means to live with music—as a performer who has taken the cello all over the world, as a teacher who guides the next generation of cellists, and as a writer of four books about the cello.
+Cellist Miranda Wilson has spent her career performing all over the world, guiding the next generation of cellists, and writing books about the cello.

-Wilson’s writing career grew from her desire to talk about what she has learned through decades of playing, teaching, and thinking about the cello.
-Her four books tackle different aspects of the cello world: Cello Practice, Cello Performance (2015) addresses the gap between practice room work and stage performance; The Well-Tempered Cello: Life with Bach’s Cello Suites (2022) explores Bach’s beloved masterpieces for solo cello; Teaching Violin, Viola, Cello, & Double Bass (2023), co-authored with colleagues Dijana Ihas and Gaelen McCormick, examines string pedagogy across all four bowed string instruments; and Notes for Cellists: A Guide to the Repertoire (2024) tells the stories of the music that defines what it means to be a cellist.
+Wilson’s writing career grew from her desire to talk about playing, teaching, and thinking about the cello.
+Her four books cover different aspects of the cello world: Cello Practice, Cello Performance (2015) addresses the gap between practice room work and stage performance; The Well-Tempered Cello: Life with Bach’s Cello Suites (2022) is a memoir about exploring Bach’s beloved masterpieces for solo cello; Teaching Violin, Viola, Cello, & Double Bass (2023, co-authored with Dijana Ihas and Gaelen McCormick) examines string pedagogy across all four bowed string instruments; and Notes for Cellists: A Guide to the Repertoire (2024) tells the stories of the music that defines what it means to be a cellist.

-Her articles for Strings magazine have made complex musical ideas accessible to players at all levels, reflecting her belief that the ideas of cello technique, music history, and music analysis should complement, not intimidate, the experience of playing.
+Her articles for Strings magazine have made complex musical ideas accessible to players at all levels, reflecting her belief that the ideas of cello technique, music history, and music analysis should complement the experience of playing.

 Goodreads Author Page